miquelindia90/SnakeSolutions/README.md

 To install the required dependencies for the repository, you can use pip.
 Make sure you have Python3.10 and pip installed on your system.

 1. Open a terminal or command prompt.
-2. Navigate to the root directory of the SnakeSolutions project.
+2. Navigate to the root directory of the SnakeSolutions repository.
 3. Run the following command to install the requirements:

     ```bash